Sebastian-Russo/youtube-api/README.md

 Rest Client is a great new extension that's help me test my http requests

 Learned to paginate request on the backend

+Added a responsive react player for youtube videos